The Essential DTWOF

 Essential DTWOF

-So a 25th anniversary volume seemed like a great idea.
-It would be a way to get Dykes to Watch Out For back onto bookstore shelves and into the hands of regular readers–and hopefully also into the hands of new readers who wouldn’t otherwise have run across it.
+This compilation seemed like a way to get Dykes to Watch Out For back onto bookstore shelves and into the hands of regular readers—and hopefully also into the hands of new readers who wouldn’t otherwise have run across it.

 What’s in it